Bad Credit Auto LoanPage Overview

 While being late with your debt payments―or missing them altogether―is never a smart idea, it’s especially harmful to do so in the months preceding your loan application.
 That’s just not the picture a lender wants to see, even one that’s comfortable dealing with individuals with inferior credit records.

-By maintaining a clean, on-time payment history for at least six months before applying for a loan, you’ll give the creditor more reason to lend you the money.
+By maintaining a clean, on-time payment history for approximately a half year before applying for a loan, you’ll give the creditor more reason to lend you the money.

 While plenty of financial institutions may be interested in giving you a loan despite your credit situation, you’re probably going to have to work harder to find them―and to locate the best deal for you.